-(1) Silver equivalent ounces produced in 2016 have been calculated using prices of US\$14.50/oz., US\$1,100/oz., US\$0.76/lb and US\$0.71/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine.
-Silver equivalent ounces produced in 2015 have been calculated using prices of US\$17.75/oz., US\$1,250/oz., US\$0.83/lb and US\$1.09/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced and zinc concentrates produced by the Rosario Mine.

-(2) Silver equivalent sold ounces in the fourth, third, and second quarters of 2015 and the first quarter of 2016, have been calculated using a realized silver price of US\$17.00/oz., after giving effect to the MPPP (see Financing Activities - Prepaid Silver Purchase), and have been calculated using a realized silver price of US\$17.41/oz. for the first quarter of 2015, applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine.

-(3) The Company reports non-IFRS measures which include Cash Cost per Silver Equivalent, All-in Sustaining Cash Cost per Silver Equivalent, Cash Cost of Production per Tonne, and Average Realized Silver Price per Ounce.
+- Silver equivalent ounces produced in 2016 have been calculated using prices of US\$14.50/oz., US\$1,100/oz., US\$0.76/lb and US\$0.71/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine.
+Silver equivalent ounces produced in 2015 have been calculated using prices of US\$17.75/oz., US\$1,250/oz., US\$0.83/lb and US\$1.09/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine. - (2) Silver equivalent sold ounces in the fourth, third, and second quarters of 2015 and the first quarter of 2016, have been calculated using a realized silver price of US\$17.00/oz., after giving effect to the MPPP (see Financing Activities Prepaid Silver Purchase), and have been calculated using a realized silver price of US\$16.50/oz for the second quarter of 2016, applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine. - (3) The Company reports non-IFRS measures which include Cash Cost per Silver Equivalent, All-in Sustaining Cash Cost per Silver Equivalent, Cash Cost of Production per Tonne, and Average Realized Silver Price per Ounce.
 These measures are widely used in the mining industry as a benchmark for performance, but do not have a standardized meaning and may differ from methods used by other companies with similar descriptions.
 See "Non-IFRS Measures" section for definitions.